mytech-today-now/lists/README.md

   - Create a new list
   - Body: `{ "listName": "New List Name" }`

-- `PUT /api/lists/:listName/remove`
+- `DELETE /api/lists/:listName`
-  - Remove a list
+  - Delete a list

 ### Tasks